-To begin putting this to the test (oh, you knew this was coming!), I phoned six IHOP restaurants in the greater Atlanta area.
+To begin putting this to the test, I phoned six IHOP restaurants in the greater Atlanta area.
 I asked how I could expect to be accommodated if I wanted to order an omelet, but needed it to be completely gluten-free for medical reasons.
 I was astounded!
 Six out of six times, I received answers that mirrored those of the rep I spoke to on the phone.
 I didn’t even have to speak to a manager.
 Great job, IHOP!
 From the looks of it, IHOP, at least at the corporate level and here in metro Atlanta, can take care of our gluten-free needs when asked.

 If you have a soy allergy, be aware Pam® contains soy lecithin.
 For most of us with a soy allergy, that’s not a problem.
 You can read more about why in my article “The Facts about Soy Lecithin in a Soy Free Special Diet“.

 I hope this information makes it easier for you to navigate your gluten-free life!
-If you’ve had an experience with IHOP, leave a comment below and let me know!
+If you’ve had an experience with IHOP, leave a comment below and share it with our community here.